PhoeniX-art-lab/NeuralNetwork/README.md

   - pip install tensorflow
   - pip install numpy
   - pip install matplotlib
 Next, you need to download all the files from this repository and save them to your project.
-The project is launched through the mnist_model.py file.
+You must also download the dataset for training from the link: http://yann.lecun.com/exdb/mnist/.
+And in the downloaded files NeuralNetwork.py and Create training.py, you need to change the path parameter to your personal path to the original images.
+Everything is now ready to go.
+To get started, you need to run the mnist_model.py file.